Welcome to the School Nurses' Webpage!

 - Updating the phone numbers (home, work, and cell numbers) on your child’s school record so the school nurse can always reach you

-- Temperature (oral) of 100 degrees F° or greater within the past 24 hours.
-Your child must not attend school until fever free for 24 hours without fever-reducing medication.
+- Temperature of 100.4 degrees F° or greater within the past 24 hours.
+Your child must not attend school until fever-free for 24 hours without fever-reducing medication.

 - Vomiting or diarrhea occurring within the past 24 hours